Forward Looking Statements

 National Instrument 43-101

-The technical information in this website has been reviewed by Scott Heffernan, MSc, P.Geo. an independent consultant of Solaris Resources, who is the Qualified Persons under National Instrument 43-101 and he has reviewed, approved and verified the technical content of this website.
+The technical information in this website has been reviewed by Jorge Fierro, M.Sc., DIC, PG, Vice President Exploration of Solaris, who is a Qualified Person under National Instrument 43-101 and has reviewed, approved and verified the technical content of this website.

 Links from the Website

 This website may contain links to third party websites that are not owned or controlled by Solaris Resources.
 Solaris Resources has no control over, and assumes no responsibility for, the information, data, opinions, advice, statements, content, privacy policies, or practices of any third-party websites, and you access and use these websites solely at your own risk.
 Accordingly, we encourage you to be aware when you leave the website and to read the terms and conditions of use for each other website that you visit.